 Tweak Taskbar to Your Preference in Windows 11

-So, those are all the customization features available for the taskbar in Windows 11.
+So yeah, those are all the cool customization options available for the Taskbar in Windows 11.
 With Microsoft forcing users to stick to the bottom taskbar, a significant chunk of Windows users are not happy.
-While we will have to wait to see if the Redmond giant backtracks on its decision and adds the option to customize taskbar placement as we can do in Windows 10.
-Until then, we hope these Registry Editor workarounds can help you personalize the taskbar in Windows 11 to your liking.
-If you are waiting to get Windows 11 update, go through the best Windows 11 features or check how you can upgrade to Windows 11 from Windows 10 right now.
+While the Redmond giant hasn’t gone back on its decision since the release of Windows 11 a year ago, we’re skeptical that an option to change the Taskbar placement, like in Windows 10, is coming anytime soon.
+Until then, we hope these Registry Editor workarounds can help you personalize the Taskbar in Windows 11 to your liking.
+Anyway, that’s all from us.
+If you are facing any issues, let us know in the comment section below.

 The tricks in the article do not work any more.

 How about ading rows to the taskbar so I can add as many apps as possible to it.
 IThis has been possible since Windows 95.
 The Windows 10 computer that I am typing this comment has 41 Icons using two rows on the taskbar, and I would like to have this feature on Windows 11

 I’m trapped in the crashing windows explorer,how do i reset it??

 Don Penlington is correct; the creation of custom toolbars on the Windows 11 taskbar is an essential feature!
 Please support custom toolbars soon in an update!